 My first name, Ponrawee, is supposed to mean 'the power of the sun' (from Indic बल/bala 'power, strength' and रवि/ravi 'sun, the sun god'), but, strictly speaking, it should mean 'the sun of the power' because Indic compounds are head-final.
 My last name, Prasertsom 'deserving of excellence', is even worse structurally.
 Prasert is from Sanskrit प्रश्रेष्ठ/pra-śreṣṭha 'very-excellent' and som is from Indic सम/sama 'same, equal'.
 My Sanskrit is rusty, but I am pretty sure this structure is not allowed in Sanskrit either.
 These ungrammaticalities are ubiquituous in Thai pseudo-Indic names.

 Thais generally have nicknames, or as one of my friends more accurately calls them ''chill names'', that are completely unrelated to their first names.
-Thai nicknames can in principle be anything that is short enough, but they are mostly a matter of fashion.
+Thai nicknames can in principle be anything that is short enough, but they are mostly a matter of fashion among parents.
 You can read more about them here.
 My nickname is Tongla/ต้นกล้า [tôn.klâː] 'seedling'.
 As it turns out, gla [klâː] '(rice) seedling' can be shown to be a borrowing from Chinese before the 1st-2nd century CE.
 The etymology of Ton 'stem, tree' is less clear.